Charleville, Queensland: History

 A hotel was built in 1865.
 Charleville Post Office opened on 1 August 1865 and a town began to grow to service the region.

-Members of the Roma-based Skinner family established a store in the town in 1872 that became known as the Warrego Stores.
+Members of the Roma-based Skinner family established a store in the town in 1872 that became known as the Warrego Stores and Edward and Margot Kelly ran the Charleville Hotel together from 1928.

 In September 1875, the Queensland Government called for tenders to erect a courthouse in Charleville.
 The foundation stone (actually a bloodwood block) was laid on 23 November 1875.
 By January 1876, the courthouse was almost finished.

 In December 1884, the Queensland Government called for tenders to erect a hospital in Charleville.
 In March 1885 the contract was awarded to Richards and King for £2,265 10s.
 In November 1885, a hospital ball was held in the new hospital building, suggesting it was completed and opened around that time.

 Cobb and Co, the legendary Australian stagecoach company, established a coach building business in the town in 1886. however, the railway arrived in 1888, beginning the long demise of coach transport in the area.
 Charleville railway station opened on 1 March 1888 and was the terminus for the Western railway line until the line was extended south to Cunnamulla in 1898.
 Facilities included a locomotive depot, cattle and sheep yards, a 50-ton weighbridge, a booking and telegraph offices, goods shed, stationmaster's house, and guards, enginemen and firemen's cottages.
 Apart from the railway station in Charleville, there were also two now-abandoned railway sidings: